iris-edu/webserviceshell/docs/WebServiceShell-2.4.x.md

 ### WSS Configuration Details

+Properties controlling the behavior of WSS are specified in a set of files whose name end in service.cfg, param.cfg, or log4j.properties.
+Optionally, if WSS is extended with Java code, an -appinit.cfg may be included if a singleton Java class is specified in singletonClassName.

 #### Configuring configuration files location

 WSS configuration files must be contained in a folder defined by system